thieryl/rpi-nas/README.md

 # Deploy

+1. Clone this repo
+2. Mv your letsencrypt and ssl/certs/dhparam.pem folders into the repo folder
-Clone this repo and replace each "example" value in files.
+3. Replace each "example" value in conf, env and sh files by our domain

+Then :

     $ chmod +x dir.sh
     $ ./dir.sh